luca0s/dotfiles/README.md

 # Hyperland Setup
-This repot contains my hyperland config aswell as a install script desigend to automate the installation process.
+This repo contains my hyprland config aswell as a install script desigend to automate the installation process.

-## Notes
+> [!WARNING]
-This script is only tested on my setup so run it at you own risk
+> This script is designed and tested for my use only so run it at you own risk

 ## Installation